 Breuil-Cervinia on the left and Valtournenche on the right

 To put it simply, Valtournenche is the name of the valley clutched by the Alpine mountains in the northeastern part of the Aosta Valley region.
 Sounds complicated?
 Wait for it.
-Valtournenche is also the name of the ski resort a few kilometers south of Breuil-Cervinia, and the Valtournenche commune of cooperating municipalities in the area both residing in the town called Paquier!
+Valtournenche is also the name of the ski resort a few kilometers south of Breuil-Cervinia, and the Valtournenche commune of cooperating municipalities in the area, both residing in the town called Paquier!
 It seems they really like to search for lost tourists.

-Now, Breuil is the older French name of the town while Cervinia is the Italian name of the same town, pushed forward by Mussolini during Italianization in 1939.
+Now, Breuil is the older French name of the town, while Cervinia is the Italian name of the same town, pushed forward by Mussolini during Italianization in 1939.
 Recently, due to massive year-round tourism in that area, they finally decided to settle with the name of Breuil-Cervinia.

-For simplification, I decided to further address it just as Cervinia, as it’s technically an Italian town and resort and it’s also more common.
+For simplification, I decided to further address it just as Cervinia, as it’s technically an Italian town and resort, and it’s also more common.
 Good thing that the Valtournenche and Cervinia resorts are just a few minutes´ drive by car.
-And here is a practical totally realistic illustration for those who are still confused (I don’t blame you).
+And here is a practical, totally realistic illustration for those who are still confused (I don’t blame you).

-Karin and me refueling at Abruzzi hut
+Karin and I refueled at the Abruzzi hut

-Hike, hike and then hike until you’re dead.
+Hike, hike, and then hike until you’re dead.
 Nah, I’m kidding.
-Then have a great Tiramisu and a coffee or a beer and ride down in a cable car enjoying the views.
+Then have a great Tiramisu and a coffee or a beer, and ride down in a cable car, enjoying the views.
 As you may already know from the article about Aosta Valley, I was down with some serious man flu when I was in there, so we decided on the easier hike, but the views are magnificent everywhere and you won’t climb the Matterhorn anyway (if you’re not ready to die yet, like the 15 people who annualy die in there).

 From the hut, you can continue to the Croce Carrel (a memorial place further up the hill) or follow route 65 from Orionde leading to the Lago di Orionde Lake and further round to Plan-Maison, where you can take the cableway down to Cervinia.

 I say the hikes in this area are idiot-proof.
-You’re so high (metaphorically of course ?) that you can clearly see all the routes and get oriented.
+You’re so high (metaphorically, of course ?) that you can clearly see all the routes and get oriented.
 However, for better illustration, I marked this route at komoot.com for you.

 Mr. Hotty, sweating the fever off

 Nice walk around the resort to the Lago del Goillet dam (or Lac de Goillet).
 The combination of the mountainous landscape and the azure lake is from another world.
 If I wasn’t so miserable due to sickness, I would feel like I’m in paradise.
 Just don’t think about skinny dipping, unless you practice the Wim Hof Method.
-You’re at around 2 500 m (8 440 ft) above sea level, so even in summer, there’s 8–10 °C (46–50 °F).
+You’re at around 2,500 m (8,440 ft) above sea level, so even in summer, there’s 8–10 °C (46–50 °F).
 Again, if you’re too tired or need to speed up a bit, you can hop on the cableway at Plan-Maison.

-If you’re up to some serious workout, here’s a trail to the Theodul Pass and Plateau Rosa.
+If you’re up for a serious workout, here’s a trail to the Theodul Pass and Plateau Rosa.
 The pass connects Cervinia with Zermatt on the Swiss side, so you can also use it as a road trip inspiration.
 It’s quite a challenging hike with big elevation gain, nothing for the faint of heart, but the landscape is rewarding.
 At the Plateau Rosa, there are year-round ski slopes and also cableways connecting you to Matterhorn Glacier Paradise and further to Zermatt.
 Look for the up-to-date ticket prices and operation times at the Matterhorn Paradise official websites.
-Eventually, you can make it a sleep-over trip to Switzerland to spend some time at Zermatt too.
+Eventually, you can make it a sleepover trip to Switzerland to spend some time at Zermatt too.

-Tip: Be sure to look out for the wildlife around, there are chamois, ibex, eagles, and many more.
+Tip: Be sure to look out for the wildlife around; there are chamois, ibex, eagles, and many more.
 Perhaps the easier to spot are the marmots.
 It’s like someone is whistling at you, only it’s not a hot chick, but a furry mountain squirrel.

 Sometimes it’s not even the ibex, but just an ordinary friendly goat.

-Cervinia is a ski resort, which means the city is basically a party place: many hotels, number of restaurants and café on every corner.
+Cervinia is a ski resort, which means the city is basically a party place: many hotels, a number of restaurants and cafés on every corner.
 However, in the end, you merely stay there at night, because you’re out all day so, whatever.
 The only goal is to find something better than the Shining version of the mountain resort, right?

 Right in the city center, the stylish Art Hotel Grivola provides pretty decent service.
-I can imagine it’s a perfect base during the winter, as it’s just a short walk away from the nearest ski slope and the tinder and stone decoration create a cozy atmosphere, not to mention the sauna.
+I can imagine it’s a perfect base during the winter, as it’s just a short walk away from the nearest ski slope and the timber and stone decoration create a cozy atmosphere, not to mention the sauna.
 However, we stayed there in summer, so…it was alright.
-The service was pleasant and the restaurant good (which is hard to find in there).
+The service was pleasant and the restaurant good (which is hard to find in that area).
 The big plus is free private parking and the location in the city center.
 I would say good value for money.

-In a different price rate, Hermitage Realis & Chateau is one of the truly luxurious places to stay in Cervinia.
+At a different price rate, Hermitage Realis & Chateau is one of the truly luxurious places to stay in Cervinia.
 This boutique hotel also has its own spa with a pool and fitness.
 Completed by the top-notch restaurant, there’s everything you may possibly be looking for in a hotel.
 It’s one of the most popular and best rated hotels in that area, which of course comes with a bit different price.

 If you’re looking for something more peaceful than just a typical resort hotel, Bergman Mountain Hotel is your best choice.
 This family-run hotel is famous for the owner’s kind accommodating personal approach and stunning views.
 Thanks to its location on the hill over the city, it provides more intimate experience and at the same time offers all the facilities you might need: restaurant, gym, spa, and bar.
 And the modern stylish touch is just something really hard to come across in these parts.